JuliaLang/www.julialang.org/jsoc/gsod/projects.md

 # Project Ideas for 2024

 Below you can find a running list of potential GSoD projects.
-If any of these are of interest to you, please reachout to the respective mentor(s).
+If any of these are of interest to you, please reach out to the respective mentor(s).

 ## Unify and Enhance Taija.jl Usage Guides and Core Documentation

+[Taija](https://github.com/JuliaTrustworthyAI) is an organization that hosts software geared towards Trustworthy Artificial Intelligence in Julia.
+Currently, documentation is hosted separately for each package.
+The goal of this project is to unify and enhance the existing documentation following the example of [SciML](https://docs.sciml.ai/Overview/stable/).
+We also plan to fully automate documentation workflows by leveraging the interplay between Documenter.jl and Quarto (see [here](https://forem.julialang.org/kellertuer/render-quarto-tutorials-in-documenterjl-with-github-actions-3fo)).
+If you are interested in Trustworthy AI, Julia, open science and technical writing, then this project is ideal for you.

 Mentor: [Patrick Altmeyer](https://github.com/kdpsingh)